 Assess your child’s social skills

-If you suspect there’s something more to your child’s assertion that he’s not well-liked, do some troubleshooting, says Mormon Moms blogger Heidi Allen Hendricks.
+If you suspect there’s something more to your child’s assertion that nobody likes me, do some troubleshooting, says Mormon Moms blogger Heidi Allen Hendricks.
 “Maybe they’re shy or obnoxious or hygiene is an issue,” she says.
 Talk to your child’s teacher and ask what they’ve observed about your child’s social skills and interactions with his peers.
 Invite another child to play.
 Enroll your child in an activity so that he has more opportunities to make friends.
 Another of Hendricks’ proactive suggestions: “I’d tell my child to look for someone else who is lonely to be their friend.”

 Take the opportunity to teach empathy